Mary Moser (1744-1819), Artist; founding member of the Royal Academy

 Sitter associated with 5 portraits

-Mary Moser trained with her father George Michael Moser (1706-83), a Swiss medallist and engraver.
+Mary Moser trained with her father George Michael Moser, a Swiss engraver, medallist and a leading figure at the St Martin's Lane Academy, as well as the first keeper of the Royal Academy.
 His connections and involvement in London's early art institutions helped his talented daughter.
-At fourteen, Mary won her first Society of Arts medal for her flower drawing.
-She then regularly exhibited flower pieces at the Society of Artists.
-Ambitious for professional status, in 1768 she became a founding member of the Royal Academy.
-Moser exhibited regularly, and became the leading flower painter of her time.
-Her greatest triumph was the royal commission of 1792 to decorate a room at Frogmore House for which she was paid a large fee.
+At fourteen, Mary won her first Society of Arts medal for her flower drawings.
+In 1768 she became one of two female founding members of the Royal Academy with Angelica Kauffmann.
+Moser exhibited regularly until she retired in 1810, becoming the leading flower painter of the time.
+Her greatest commission, from c.1792, was the symbolic and patriotic programme of floral decoration at Queen Charlotte's villa at Frogmore.